alperensa/.NET/Bloggeren/README.md

-This is a .NET 7 MVC Project
+This is a .NET 7 MVC Project with Entity Framework